New Opportunities: 10 Key Facts About Poverty in Chad

 10 Key Facts About Poverty in Chad

-- After gaining independence from France in 1960, Chad fought in a civil war for almost 24 years.
-France, Libya, the Arab leaning northern regions and the African-leaning southern regions of Chad were just a few of the major parties involved in this conflict.
+1. After gaining independence from France in 1960, Chad fought in a civil war for almost 24 years.
+France, Libya, the Arab-leaning northern regions and the African-leaning southern regions of Chad were just a few of the major parties involved in this conflict.

-- Lake Chad is an expansive fresh-water source that provides for millions of people living in Cameroon, the Central African Republic, Chad, Niger and Nigeria.
+2. Lake Chad is an expansive freshwater source that provides for millions of people living in Cameroon, the Central African Republic, Chad, Niger and Nigeria.
 The lake is central to food and water supplies, land support and nutrient recycling, regulatory groundwater replenishment, carbon sequestration and air purification.
-Over the past 45 years, Lake Chad has lost 90 percent of its volume and surface area.
+Over the past 45 years, Lake Chad has lost 90% of its volume and surface area.

-- Diminishing rainfall, water pollution due to increasing oil exploitation and commercial rice and cotton farming and the absence of government environmental regulatory programs all contribute factors to the destruction of the Lake Chad Basin.
-Agriculture, which employs nearly 83 percent of the working population in Chad, and the livestock sector, which provides direct or indirect income for 40 percent of the population, made up 23 percent of Chad’s GDP in 2015.
-Thus, the disappearance of the lake is a large factor in Chad’s poverty.
+3. Diminishing rainfall, water pollution due to increasing oil exploitation and commercial rice and cotton farming and the absence of government environmental regulatory programs all contribute factors to the destruction of the Lake Chad Basin.
+With 80% of Chad’s working population employed in the agriculture industry, the disappearance of the lake significantly contributes to the country’s poverty levels.

-- Reports for 2017 illustrated that 28 percent of Chad’s population struggle with food insecurity.
-That is approximately 4 million people — 98 percent of whom live in the Sahelian belt that stretches across west Africa from Senegal to Chad.
+6. Reports for 2017 illustrated that 28% of Chad’s population struggles with food insecurity.
+That is approximately 4 million people — 98% of whom live in the Sahelian belt that stretches across West Africa from Senegal to Chad.
 In fact, malnutrition rates are above emergency levels for children between the ages of five and nine in the Sahel region of Chad.

-- To help improve food security and reduce instances of malnutrition in the Sahel region of the Lake Chad Basin, the World Food Programme is supporting 1.4 million of the region’s most vulnerable.
+7. To help improve food security and reduce instances of malnutrition in the Sahel region of the Lake Chad Basin, the World Food Programme has supported 1.4 million of the region’s most vulnerable.
 The group accomplishes such an admirable feat by providing cash-based transfers that can be used to purchase food at local markets and improve the regional economy.

-- In 2011, the richest 20 percent of Chadians accounted for about 48 percent of total consumption expenditures, while the poorest 20 percent of Chadians accounted for only 5 percent.
+8. In 2011, the richest 20% of Chadians accounted for about 48% of total consumption expenditures, while the poorest 20% of Chadians accounted for only 5%.
 The increase in these wealth disparities can be attributed to the growth in the oil industry, as the increase mainly benefited oil-related investment in urban capital; meanwhile, the rural industry of cotton production went into decline.

-- The poverty gap index, a measure of the how much average income of impoverished people falls below the poverty line, shows huge discrepancies between urban and rural areas in Chad.
-Rural areas have a 22.6 percent poverty index gap, while urban areas stand at 6.6 percent.
-Rural poverty is more severe due to low levels of education, large numbers of children per household and climate changes’ direct effect on income and employment.
+9. The poverty gap index, a measure of how much the average income of impoverished people falls below the poverty line, shows huge discrepancies between urban and rural areas in Chad.
+Rural areas have a 22.6 poverty index gap, while urban areas stand at 6.6.
+Rural poverty is more severe due to low levels of education, large numbers of children per household and climate change’s direct effect on income and employment.
 Overall, the incidence of monetary poverty was twice as high in rural areas than it was in urban centers in 2011.

 Poverty in Chad has improved incrementally over the last 50 years, but there is much progress to be made especially when compared to many other developing areas.
 These 10 facts about poverty in Chad show an incredible opportunity for foreign aid to improve infrastructure and stability.